mendix/docs/content/apidocs-mxsdk/apidocs/property-types-pluggable-widgets.md

+---
 # Property types available to Pluggable widgets
+---

+## 1 Introduction

-[ ] Make a link to this doc from https://docs.mendix.com/apidocs-mxsdk/apidocs/pluggable-widgets#7-widget-property
+[todo ] Make a link to this doc from https://docs.mendix.com/apidocs-mxsdk/apidocs/pluggable-widgets#7-widget-property

 Common structure of property definition: